Kinovarobotics/kinova-ros/jaco_gazebo/README.md

 ## Launching the simulator and loading the world

-The global launcher is [gazebo.launch](jaco_gazebo/launch/gazebo.launch), which has several parameters for the arm, world file and pose
+The global launcher is [gazebo.launch](launch/gazebo.launch), which has defined parameters for the arm, world file and arm pose amongst others.
+By default the simulator is paused, because the controllers take a little while to start.
+Thus, after verifying that the controllers are up and running, the play button can be pressed.

 ## Jaco arm

-### Launching
+### Launching the arm in the empty.world
-Empty world

 roslaunch jaco_gazebo gazebo.launch robot:=jaco_arm

+### Launching the arm in the table_kinect_and_objects.world

+roslaunch jaco_gazebo gazebo.launch robot:=jaco_arm world:=table_kinect_and_objects.world pose:="-x 0.0 -y -0.95 -z 1.01 -R 0.0 -P 0.0 -Y 0.0"

 ##Mico arm

-Empty world
+### Launching the arm in the empty.world

 roslaunch jaco_gazebo gazebo.launch robot:=mico_arm

+### Launching the arm in the table_kinect_and_objects.world

-World with objects, table and kinect roslaunch jaco_gazebo gazebo.launch robot:=mico_arm world:=table_kinect_and_objects.world pose:="-x 0.0 -y -0.95 -z 1.01 -R 0.0 -P 0.0 -Y 0.0"
+roslaunch jaco_gazebo gazebo.launch robot:=mico_arm world:=table_kinect_and_objects.world pose:="-x 0.0 -y -0.95 -z 1.01 -R 0.0 -P 0.0 -Y 0.0"

-///////////////////////////////////
+## Known limitations

+* The gripper of both arms do not behave like the actual grippers
+* Masses and inertias need to be updated with their real values
+* Joints' stiffness and damping need revision to emulate the arms behavior